AdaptiveCity/acp_web/README.md

 This is a django application developed to be used with Python 3.
 To run the application follow these steps:

+Install as user `acp_prod`, using a separate account for `sudo` access where necessary.

 ```
 git clone https://github.com/AdaptiveCity/acp_web
 cd acp_web